mightyp2/SpookyBooth/README.md

 - If the console warns about `cdn.tailwindcss.com` — that's just saying the CDN is fine for dev but not ideal for production.
 Not urgent.
 - If the browser shows a missing favicon, replace `favicon.svg` or drop a `favicon.ico` in the project root.

-If anything breaks, tell me what you see and I’ll walk you through it.

-— Rafa

 **Important files and what they do (plain English)**